DoggyApp/.github/profile/README.md

 Each section had their own security consideration that I delve into in their respective README's in the CloudFormationArchitecture repository and the KubernetesArchitecture repository.

+## 5.0 Demo

+This is the full working application with all pods running

 ## 6.0 Roadmap (in this general order...)

 - Intergrate a pipeline for the frontend and backend using GitHub actions, so that proper development can begin on the application itself.